Frequently Asked Questions

 - When working together for an open role, we can help position you for success by giving resume feedback, portfolio critique and interview preparation advice

-The most important thing is to do your research and make sure you’re reaching out to a recruiter who specializes in your industry or area of expertise - this will maximize your chances of getting a response.
+First, do your research and make sure you’re connecting with a recruiter who specializes in your industry or area of expertise.
+This will maximize your chances of getting a response.

-- Include a link to your portfolio or attach work samples (if you’re creative)
+- Your portfolio or PDF of work samples (if applicable)

 There is nothing more frustrating than radio silence when you’re actively searching for your next career move.
 At Good People, we read every email and application we receive and try to reply to as many as we can.
 But sometimes it’s just not possible.
 Here’s a transparent look at how we prioritize our communication: